bahrus/xtal-in/README.md

 # \<xtal-in\>

-\<xtal-in\> is a vanilla-ish custom element that generates events with semantically meaningful, and even unique, discoverable event names.
+\<xtal-in\> is a vanilla-ish custom element that generates events with semantically meaningful event names.

 The -in- in xtal-in- refers to an "input channel" -- which can be a clickable dom element, for example, or more abstract things like attributes changing.